The Concept of Anxiety: The first sin

-Kierkegaard is not concerned with what Eve's sin was, he says it wasn't sensuousness, but he is concerned with how Eve learned that she was a sinner.
-He says "consciousness presupposes itself.
+Kierkegaard is not concerned with what Eve's sin was; he says it was not sensuousness, but he is concerned with how Eve learned that she was a sinner.
+He says "consciousness presupposes itself".
 Eve became conscious of her first sin through her choice and Adam became conscious of his first sin through his choice.
 God's gift to Adam and Eve was the "knowledge of freedom" and they both decided to use it.
 In Kierkegaard's Journals he said, "the one thing needful" for the doctrine of Atonement to make sense was the "anguished conscience."
 He wrote, "Remove the anguished conscience, and you may as well close the churches and turn them into dance halls."

 Kierkegaard says, every person has to find out for him or her self how guilt and sin came into their worlds.
 Kierkegaard argued about this in both Repetition and Fear and Trembling where he said philosophy must not define faith.
-He asks his reader, the single individual, to consider some questions.
-Can sin and guilt be transferred from one person to another?
-Is it "an epidemic that spreads like cowpox"?
-Was every Jewish person responsible for the crucifixion of Christ?
-Does the single individual find sin in others or in him or herself?
-He believed in a rigorous self-inspection and at the same time a lenient inspection of others.
-He put it this way in Four Upbuilding Discourses of 1844:

-What was the intention of Christianity?
-Does the concept emerge through definitions and examples?
-Sin and guilt are both religious categories as far as Kierkegaard is concerned.
-He wrote:

 Kierkegaard observes that it was the prohibition itself not to eat of the tree of knowledge that gave birth to sin in Adam.
-The prohibition predisposes that which breaks forth in Adam's qualitative leap.
 He questions the doctrine of Original Sin, also called Ancestral sin., "The doctrine that Adam and Christ correspond to each other confuses things.
 Christ alone is an individual who is more than an individual.
 For this reason he does not come in the beginning but in the fullness of time."
 Sin has a "coherence in itself".